kalwalt/Ecotopia-of-art/README.md

 otherwise you can't hear the sound ( at least this is needed on the OU3)

 This is also a work in progress, it was my thesis but, i hope, it will be performed on other places.
-When it is activated it send tweets to @Ecotopiaofart.
+When it is activated it send tweets to @Ecotopiaofart https://twitter.com/Ecotopiaofart.